UNLOCK THE BENEFITS OF A TAX LOSS HARVESTING STRATEGY

 For better or worse, today, income taxes are just a part of life.
 However, there are many tax-smart strategies you can use as part of a modern wealth-management plan that can lessen their impact on your bottom line.

-When it comes to investments, nobody likes losses.
-But unfortunately, they are unavoidable, and no matter how hard you try, you’ll have losses from time to time over your lifetime.
+When it comes to your investment portfolio, losses can sting.
+But, unfortunately, they are unavoidable, and no matter how hard you try, you’ll have to face the occasional investment loss from time to time.

 Money that you earn from wages, tips, bonuses and commissions is considered to generally be ordinary income by the Internal Revenue Service.
 And, as the name suggests, this type of income is generally taxed at ordinary tax rates, which change depending on which tax bracket you are in.